dmitryShirokov2098/frontend-project-44/README.md

 `make publish`

-`sudo npm link
+`sudo npm link`

 ## 1. Checking a number for parity (brain-even)

-In this minigame, the player needs to answer whether the number in front of him is even or not.
+In this game, the player needs to answer whether the number in front of him is even or not.

 [![asciicast](https://asciinema.org/a/fMEJTb9A9P0uYrnr0H8tBHrkJ.svg)](https://asciinema.org/a/fMEJTb9A9P0uYrnr0H8tBHrkJ)